In “the future of” article series, the 5G Hub explores the vision and ambitions of parties connected to the 5G Hub, including the intended use of 5G.

 EASIER TO MAINTAIN AND NEW INSTALLATION POSSIBILITIES

-Machine learning models are a game changer in terms of robustness and flexibility, but face one practical drawback: they are computationally expensive.
+Machine learning models are a game-changer in terms of robustness and flexibility but face one practical drawback: they are computationally expensive.
 Working on streaming video requires a GPU (graphical processing unit).
-Therefore, Sentors has chosen for “edge processing”, that is, to use an outdoor-grade hardware system that comes with a GPU and 4G modem, which is placed next to the camera, see the photo for an example.
+Therefore, Sentors has chosen for “edge processing,” that is, to use an outdoor-grade hardware system that comes with a GPU and 4G modem, which is placed next to the camera.

 Although the installation is straightforward, it still requires hardware and local software maintenance.
 The less needed, the easier it is to deploy such solutions in harsh environments such as cranes and reach stackers (the large “forklifts”) who lift the containers.